Whats 10 Percent Of 80

 Introduction: Understanding Percentages

 A percentage is a fraction or ratio expressed as a number out of 100.
 The word "percent" comes from the Latin "per centum," meaning "out of one hundred."
 Percentages are a way of representing proportions and are widely used to express rates, changes, and proportions in various contexts.
-For example, we use percentages to describe interest rates, tax rates, discounts, survey results, and much more.
+Take this: we use percentages to describe interest rates, tax rates, discounts, survey results, and much more.
 Understanding percentages is a fundamental skill in mathematics and crucial for navigating everyday financial and statistical situations.

 Method 1: The Basic Calculation